wso2/docs-is/en/identity-server/5.11.0/docs/develop/customizing-my-account-ui.md

         @globalForegroundColor: #1d2630;
         ```

-    2. Add the color defined in the step above (`globalForegroundColor`) to the Menu, App Header, and App Footer sections as shown below.
+    2. Add the color defined in the step above (`globalForegroundColor`) to the Menu, App Header, and App Footer sections in the `modules/theme/src/themes/default/collections/menu.variables` file as shown below.

         ```java
         /*******************************